yzdbg/mandelbrotExplorer/README.md

 # Mandelbrot set explorer
 Mandelbrot explorer built with Javascript and HTML5 canvas.
-Up and runnig on https://yzdbg.github.io/mandelbrotExplorer/
+Up and running on https://yzdbg.github.io/mandelbrotExplorer/